ankitchauhan09/ankitchauhan09/README.md

 ## 🔭 Current Projects

+### Collaborative Online Code Editor

+I'm excited to share that I've created my own **online code editor** with features like:

+- **Monaco Editor:** A powerful, fast, and flexible code editor.
+- **Backend:** Built using **Spring Boot** to handle the business logic and API.
+- **Docker Integration:** Using Docker for creating separate images for each programming language to compile and run them independently.

+My next goal is to add **collaborative coding** functionality to this platform, allowing multiple users to work on the same code simultaneously in real-time.

 ### Jobly - Redefining Job and Internship Hunting

 I'm excited to share **Jobly**, a comprehensive platform designed to empower users in their career journeys with advanced features and a seamless user experience.